List of Still Game characters: Neddy Mum

+Charlie

-Charlie (2006–2007) A very large man, seemingly obese, enough even to make the Osprey Heights lift break.
-He was seen again in "Hot Seat" when he sat between Jack and Victor at a park bench.
+Charlie is a very tall and obese man, to the extent he can even make the Osprey Heights lift break.
+He is seen again in "Hot Seat" when he sits between Jack and Victor on a park bench.

+Joe

-Joe (2002) Played by Gordon McCorkell - Winston's teenage grandson.
-Winston managed Joe for boxing, but was unsuccessful.
-Winston wanted his friends to offer Joe as much support as possible.
-Everyone in Craiglang thought that Joe was a rubbish boxer, much to Winston's annoyance.
+Joe is Winston's teenage grandson.
+Winston trains him for boxing, but he is knocked out by a ned in one round.
+Winston wants his friends to offer Joe as much support as possible.
+Everyone in Craiglang believes that Joe has no chance, much to Winston's annoyance.
+He is played by Gordon McCorkell.

+Father Graham

-Father Graham (2002) Played by Finlay McLean - The local priest for Craiglang who appears in 2 episodes "Flittin" and "Cauld".
+The local Catholic Parish Priest of Craiglang who appears in 2 episodes; "Flittin" and "Cauld".
+He is played by Finlay McLean.

+Father Doonan

+Mentioned to be the Parish Priest of Craiglang, and presumably Father Graham's successor.
+Winston Ingram hides in a confession box and impersonates Doonan while Isa Drennan sits on the other side, thinking she is speaking to him.
+He does this to convince Isa to be intimate with Callum Coburn.
+From Winston's impersonation, we can tell that Father Doonan is an Irish Catholic Priest, likely young, and is well-regarded and trusted in Craiglang's community.
+Winston's impersonation also implies Doonan is from Dublin due to his accent.

+Wullie Napier

-Wullie Napier (2002) A resident of Osprey Heights and old friend of Jack, Victor and Pete the jakey who dies as a result from the cold weather in episode "Cauld".
-He is found frozen on his sofa by Jack and Victor when they come and visit.
+William Napier is a resident of Osprey Heights and old friend of Jack, Victor and Pete the Jakey who dies as a result of the cold weather in episode "Cauld".
+He is found frozen on his sofa by Jack and Victor when they visit his flat.

+Barbara

-Barbara (2002) Played by Eileen McCallum - A lady who volunteers in the local charity shop and Edith's sister.
-She is attractive and has big breasts.
-Jack fancied her but was reluctant to ask her out because he feared it would betray the memory of his late wife Jean.
-Victor encouraged him by saying that Jean would want Jack to be happy.
-Jack and Barbara started a relationship during which Victor was left on his own.
-Eventually Isa told Victor that Barbara was married and Victor confronted Barbara telling her that she should not be with Jack.
-This brought their relationship to an end and Jack and Victor became close friends again.
+Barbara volunteers in the local charity shop and is Edith's sister.
+She is attractive and has big breasts; Winston resultantly nicknames her "Boobara".
+Jack fancies her but is reluctant to ask her out, fearing it would betray the memory of his late wife Jean.
+Victor encourages him by saying that Jean would want Jack to be happy.
+Jack and Barbara start a platonic relationship, during which Victor is left on his own.
+Eventually Isa tells Victor that Barbara was married; he then confronts her, telling her that she should not lead Jack on.
+This brings their relationship to an end and Jack and Victor reconcile.
+Barbara is played by Eileen McCallum.

+Ronnie Wilson

-Ronnie Wilson (2003) Played by John Sheddon - An elderly man, formerly a quiz show contestant on Mastermind, who took a 'goofy turn' in George Square; he stripped down to his underpants and began bawling and shouting.
-He was subsequently arrested.
-His absentee son, Norman, put him in a sanatorium.
-Jack and Victor visited him at the institution and he seemed fine to them.
+Ronald "Ronnie" Wilson is a pensioner who takes a "goofy turn" in George Square after being a contestant on Mastermind; losing by one point because he passed on a question relating to Bismarck.
+He strips down to his underpants and begins shouting and laughing randomly, and is subsequently arrested.
+His absentee son, Norman, puts him in a sanatorium.
+Jack and Victor visit him at the institution and he appears fine to them.
 Ronnie explained that he had a dream that he was ten years old and that he was on a beach.
-Jack and Victor believed this was reasonable and signed their friend out of the sanatorium by pretending to be his brothers.
+Jack and Victor believe this to be reasonable and sign their friend out of the sanatorium, by pretending to be his brothers.